Tanmay-jam/Text_classification_to_topics/README.md

 | with random oversampling     |         0.5914          |     0.5938    |
 | with SMOTE                   |         0.6237          |     0.6296    |

-Note: SMOTE is not yet added in notebook
+Note: SMOTE is not yet added in the report

 ### Limtations of Naive Bayes